-As a public company, and particularly commencing January 1, 2015 when we will no longer be an "emerging growth company," we do and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
+As a public company, we incur and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The NASDAQ Global Select Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Our management and other personnel devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations have increased our legal and financial compliance costs and will make some activities more time-consuming and costly.